simonward87/dotfiles-pi/README.md

 ssh-keygen -t ed25519 -C "39803787+simonward87@users.noreply.github.com"
 ```

-9. Start `ssh-agent`, and then add the new key to the agent (removing the requirement to authenticate with every use)
+9. Start `ssh-agent`, and then add the new key to the agent

 ```sh
 eval $(ssh-agent)